RobertBolender/RobertBolender/README.md

 * I love code review as a tool for upleveling the team, and am happy to be asked for code review.
 I work hard at avoiding comments related to style, taste, or preference.
 I specifically work hard at refraining from commenting on _names_ of things unless I find them actively confusing or misleading.

 ### What’s the best way to communicate with you?
 * In Slack, in a public channel, whenever possible and appropriate.
+It's totally cool to send me a DM informing me of a thread in a public channel, either with extra context (if needed) or just to make sure I see it.
 * Asking questions in public allows for knowledge sharing with others who may benefit from a question they wouldn't have thought to ask.
 It also allows for others to answer questions more quickly if I'm busy.
 * Feel free to @mention me as many times as you like.
 I keep all my notifications permanently off, my phone will not make noise and you will not disturb me.
 I review all of my mentions and will respond to each of them.
 * I'm not _against_ Zoom calls or meetings, but I feel that they are generally not the best way to _start_ a conversation.
 If we've started a discussion asynchronously and have discovered specific questions/topics that could benefit from synchronous discussion, by all means let's put something on the calendar (and send invitations!)